Khazʽal Ibn Jabir

-Khazal bin Jabir bin Merdaw al-Kabi (خزعل بن جابر بن مرداو الكعبي، شیخ خزعل) (18 August 1863 – 24 May 1936), Muaz us-Sultana, and Sardar-e-Aqdas (Most Sacred Officer of the Imperial Order of the Aqdas), was the Ruler of Arabistan, the Sheikh of Mohammerah, known as Sultan Khaz'al and Sultan of Mohammerah, from the Kasebite clan of the Banu Ka'b, of which he was the Sheikh of Sheikhs, the Overlord of the Mehaisan tribal confederation and the Ruler of the Shatt al-Arab.
+Khazal bin Jabir bin Merdaw al-Kabi (خزعل بن جابر بن مرداو الكعبي، شیخ خزعل; 1861 – 27 May 1936), was the Ruler of Arabistan, the Sheikh of Mohammerah, known as Sultan Khaz'al and Sultan of Mohammerah, from the Kasebite clan of the Banu Ka'b, of which he was the Sheikh of Sheikhs, the Overlord of the Mehaisan tribal confederation and the Ruler of the Shatt al-Arab.
+He was described as the most powerful Arabian ruler and maintained close relations with both Arab and European rulers.
+Foreign ships would fire salutes in his honor whenever they passed along the Shatt al-Arab near his palace and Pope Benedict XV honored him with the Order of St. Gregory the Great for his assistance in building a church and safe haven in Mohammerah for Christian refugees.

 Historical background

+Khaz'al was born in 1861 in the village of Kut al-Zayn, in the Abu al-Khasib district of Basra, then under Ottoman rule.
+He was the fifth of his siblings.
+From an early age, his father devoted special attention to his upbringing, ensuring he received a well-rounded education, with particular emphasis on religion, languages, and horsemanship.

+He was known for his sharp intellect, noble character, and generosity, and distinguished himself as a scholar and a revolutionary poet.
+Khaz'al married several women from noble families, including the daughters of princes and tribal leaders.
+In total, he had twenty wives and twenty-seven children, both sons and daughters.
 On 2 June 1897, Khaz'al inherited the Emirate of Mohammerah.

 The people of Arabistan celebrating the ascension of Sheikh Khaz'al to the throne of the Emirate on June 2, 1897.

 Although never a part of the British Empire, the Persian Gulf had been effectively incorporated into the British imperial system since the early 19th century.
 The conclusion of treaties and agreements with the region's various tribal rulers was one of the central means by which Britain enforced its hegemonic presence, and Khaz’al was no exception to this trend.

+Khaz'al’s role in political life became prominent during the final years of his father’s rule, when he was entrusted with certain responsibilities and appointed commander of the army.
+When his older brother Sheikh Miz'al ibn Jabir assumed the emirate after their father’s death, Khaz'al continued to wield significant influence, and his brother relied heavily on him to suppress rebels among the sheikhs who refused to pledge allegiance to the new ruler.

+However, subsequent political developments in Ahwaz — including the growing influence of the British on one side and Persia's occupation of the cities of Tustar and Dezful on the other — prompted Khaz'al to take action to assume authority and resist foreign encroachment.
+His efforts were praised by the British, as they prevented Persia from occupying those two cities.
+Eventually, Miz'al was assassinated after ruling for sixteen years, and Khaz'al succeeded him as ruler.